AFOliveira/bao-demos/README.md

 c) For RISC-V, use the **riscv64-unknown-elf-** toolchain.

-Download it from [SiFive's Freedom Tools][riscv-toolchains] github reposiroty.
+Download it from [SiFive's Freedom Tools][riscv-toolchains] github repository.

 Install the toolchain.
 Then, set the **CROSS_COMPILE** environment variable with the reference toolchain prefix path: